salsa-rs/salsa/book/src/tutorial/parser.md

 Some systems do choose to do more granular reparsing, often by doing a "first pass" over the string to give it a bit of structure, e.g. to identify the functions, but deferring the parsing of the body of each function until later.
-Setting up a scheme like this is relatively easy in salsa, and uses the same principles that we will use later to avoid re-executing the type checker.
+Setting up a scheme like this is relatively easy in salsa and uses the same principles that we will use later to avoid re-executing the type checker.

 ### Parameters to a tracked function